-- 1) Information on investee company that the Company exercises significant influence over: Please refer to Table 3. - 2) If the Company directly or indirectly exercises significant influence over the investee, it shall disclose information on significant transaction with the investee: - a) Loans made to others: Please refer to Table 4. - b) Endorsements/guarantees for others: Please refer to Table 5. - c) Securities held at the end of the period: Please refer to Table 6. - d) Transactions where the aggregate purchases or sales of the same security reaching NT\$100 million or 20% of paid-in capital or more: Please refer to Table 7. - e) Acquisition of real estate reaching NT\$100 million or 20% of paid-in capital or more: None. - f) Disposal of real estate reaching NT\$100 million or 20% of paid-in capital or more: None. - g) Transactions with related parties involving main business items reaching NT\$100 million or 20% of paid-in capital or more: None. - h) Accounts receivable from related parties reaching NT\$100 million or 20% of paid-in capital or more: None. - i) Trading in derivative instruments: None. - c.
-Information regarding investment in Mainland China - 1) The Company set up China Life Insurance Co., Ltd. (Taiwan) Beijing Representative Office in Mainland China, which was approved by FSC on November 2004 and was approved by the China Insurance Regulatory Commission in July 2005.
+- 1) Information on investee company that the Company exercises significant influence over: Please refer to Table 2. - 2) If the Company directly or indirectly exercises significant influence over the investee, it shall disclose information on significant transaction with the investee: - a) Loans made to others: None. - b) Endorsements/guarantees for others: Please refer to Table 3. - c) Securities held at the end of the period: Please refer to Table 4. - d) Transactions where the aggregate purchases or sales of the same security reaching NT\$100 million or 20% of paid-in capital or more: None. - e) Acquisition of real estate reaching NT\$100 million or 20% of paid-in capital or more: None. - f) Disposal of real estate reaching NT\$100 million or 20% of paid-in capital or more: None. - g) Transactions with related parties involving main business items reaching NT\$100 million or 20% of paid-in capital or more: None. - h) Accounts receivable from related parties reaching NT\$100 million or 20% of paid-in capital or more: None. - i) Trading in derivative instruments: None. - c.
+Information regarding investment in Mainland China - The Company set up China Life Insurance Co., Ltd. (Taiwan) Beijing Representative Office in Mainland China, which was approved by FSC on November 2004 and was approved by the China Insurance Regulatory Commission in July 2005.
 The Beijing representative office was officially established in August 2005.